Home

 Welcome to bikehike.co.uk

-This website is intended for anyone wanting to create or view routes on either the Google maps or the Ordnance Survey maps.
-Since the Ordnance Survey maps are limited to the United Kingdom, this site is primarily intended for, and indeed optimised for, UK users.
-Non-UK users may also find it useful operating in single map mode.
+This website is intended for anyone wanting to create or view routes on either Google or Ordnance Survey maps.
+Since the Ordnance Survey maps are limited to the United Kingdom, this site is primarily intended for UK users.
+Non-UK users may find it useful operating in single map mode (i.e. Google map + elevation data).

 The great advantage of the Ordnance Survey maps (particularly the Landranger series) is the huge amount of detail they contain.
 Therefore mountain bikers and hikers can now create routes along byways, bridleways and footpaths.
 Roadies may also find it useful to see the added level of detail contained on the OS maps.